oldgrandma101/Comp-472-project/README.md

 "kcrossfold.py": This code is designed to evaluate the CNN model through K-fold cross-validation

+"updated_evaluation.py": This code is to evaluating the performance of the model, increasing the speed of evaluation by running on the GPU.

+"updated_training.py": The model is trained using Gpus and includes an early stop mechanism to avoid overfitting.

 **Purpose of the File:**
 data_cleaning.py:
 import_images(folder_path): Imports images from the folder.